masharzya1/easy-education/replit.md

 - Manage courses, chapters, classes
 - Manage subjects and categories
 - Manage teachers and students
+- **Remove students from courses** - Select user and course to remove enrollment
 - Payment management
 - Announcements and news
 - Website settings